-- Review and monitor - a.
-Total portfolio and asset class level returns to ensure continued appropriateness of asset allocation, asset class structures, and investment managers. - b.
-Portfolio risks as per the Risk Tolerance Guidelines outlined in Section 6 of the IPS. - c.
-Capital market developments and investment opportunities. - Recommend, coordinate, and advise SITFO staff and trustees as to: - a.
-Broad objectives, investment beliefs, risk management, investment policy statement, asset allocation, asset class structures, and risk tolerance guidelines. - Assist with any other investment, policy, or operational issues as requested by the board. - Prepare comprehensive due diligence monitoring and investment performance reports with respect to trust investments - Recommend changes to the portfolio based on risks and opportunities. - Assist in the implementation of investment decisions and support ongoing investment operations.

-- Provide appropriate education on investment, operational, and governance topics as necessary. - Attend board meetings as requested.
+- \rightarrow Portfolio risks as per the Risk Tolerance Guidelines outlined in the IPS. - \rightarrow Capital market developments and investment opportunities. - Recommend, coordinate, and advise SITFO staff and trustees as to: - → Broad objectives, investment beliefs, risk management, investment policy statement, asset allocation, asset class structures, and risk tolerance guidelines. - Assist with any other investment, policy, or operational issues as requested by the board. - Prepare comprehensive due diligence monitoring and investment performance reports with respect to trust investments - Recommend changes to the portfolio based on risks and opportunities. - Assist in the implementation of investment decisions and support ongoing investment operations. - Provide appropriate education on investment, operational, and governance topics as necessary. - Attend board meetings as requested.

-2.5 Duties and Responsibilities of the Investment Managers
+Duties and Responsibilities of the Investment Managers